KateCiz/SoundCloud-Project/scratch.md

 kanboard board rough draft:

+### Get the Current User
+Return the information about the current logged in user.

+- An authenticated user is needed for a success response
+- Success response includes the user's id, firstName, lastName, username, and email

+### Log In a User
+Log in a current user who has valid credentials and return the current user's information.

+- Success response includes the user's id, firstName, lastName, username, email, and token?
+- Error response has status 401 if invalid credentials are given
+- Error response has status 400 if body validations for the email or password are violated

 ### Sign Up a New User
 Create a new user, log them in as the current user, and return the current user's information.

 - New user exists in the database after request
-- Success response includes newly created id, firstName, lastName, username, email, and token
+- Success response includes newly created id, firstName, lastName, username, email, and token?
 - Error response has status 403 if the specified email already exists
+- Error response has status 403 if the specified username already exists
 - Error response has status 400 if body validations for the username, email, firstName, or lastName are violated

-### Log In a User
-Log in a current user who has valid credentials and return the current user's information.

-- Success response includes the user's id, firstName, lastName, username, email, and token
-- Error response has status 401 if invalid credentials are given
-- Error response has status 400 if body validations for the username, email, firstName, or lastName are violated

-### Get the Current User
-Return the information about the current logged in user.

-- An authenticated user is needed for a success response
-- Success response includes the user's id, firstName, lastName, username, email, and token